-This free online course will introduce you to the history and legends of classic Hollywood cinema.Publisher: NPTEL
+This free online film course takes you back to a golden age of film as we meet the legends of classic Hollywood cinema.Publisher: NPTEL

 CertificationView course modules

-- Recall the legends behind the name 'The Oscars'
+- Recount the lore behind the name 'The Oscars'

-- Analyze the work of some famous filmmakers of classic Hollywood
+- Analyze the work of some famous classic Hollywood filmmakers

 - Identify different types of melodrama